Question-Answering RAG App

 curl -X 'POST' 'http://localhost:8000/v1/statistics' -H 'accept: */*' -H 'Content-Type: application/json'

-For more information on available endpoints by default, see API docs.
+For more information on available endpoints by default, see above.

 Listing inputs